pietrygamat/logiops/Configuration.md

 #### direction
 This is a required string field in a gesture object that defines the direction of the gesture. (e.g. `direction: "Up"`)

+#### threshold
+This is an optional integer field that determines the number of pixels at which a gesture should activate. (e.g. `threshold: 50`).
+This value must be greater than 0.
+If not set or set to an invalid value, the threshold will default to 50 pixels.

 #### mode
 This is an optional string field that defines the mode of the gesture.
 This field defaults to `OnRelease` if it is omitted.